mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 "Th got on better during the coding once the student who was hovering initially left us alone.
 Because every time Th hesitated, she jumped in to do it for her.
 Whereas I know her better so can judge how to facilitate more minimally, and I resist the urge to fix things immediately when she struggles.
 Plus she can't read yet, so she was recognising the relevant bits of code by matching the individual letters, which takes longer."

+The design choice of a grid of letters representing different elements of the platform game appears appropriate in the case of a novice learning to code and read at the same time.

 <!-- NOTE - MOVE TO ANOTHER SECTIONS WITH TRIANGULATION? -->